-During the three-year period ended December 31, 2018, we have offered our employees the opportunity to participate in our 401(k) profit sharing plan (the "401(k) Plan"), qualified voluntary contributory savings plan which is available to substantially all of our employees.
-Eligible employees may contribute up to 40% of their pretax annual compensation, up to the amount allowed pursuant to the Internal Revenue Code.
+During the three-year period ended December 31, 2019, we have offered our employees the opportunity to participate in our 401(k) profit sharing plan (the "401(k) Plan"), a qualified voluntary contributory savings plan that is available to substantially all of our employees.
+Eligible employees may contribute up to 40% of their pre-tax annual compensation, up to the amount allowed pursuant to the Internal Revenue Code.
 We make an employer match on the 401(k) Plan of \$0.375 on each \$1.00 contributed up to the first 6% of eligible earnings contributed to the 401(k) Plan by employees.
-The employer match for the year ended December 31, 2018 was \$30 million and \$26 million for the years ended December 31, 2017 and 2016, respectively, and was credited based on the participant's individual investment elections in the FNF 401(k) Plan.
+The employer match was \$29 million, \$30 million, and \$26 million for the years ended December 31, 2019, 2018, and 2017, respectively, and was credited based on the participant's individual investment elections in the FNF 401(k) Plan.